 Enhanced Compatibility with Safety Equipment

-If you are participating in a more “extreme” sport that requires the protection of a helmet or other headgear such as goggles, then you will certainly benefit from wearing contact lenses and not eyeglasses.
+If you are participating in a more “extreme” sport that requires the protection of a helmet or other headgear such as goggles, then you will certainly benefit from wearing contact lenses from pure optical and not eyeglasses.
 They won’t interfere with the comfort, fit or the safety of any devices that you are wearing.

 It so makes sense to invest in contact lenses if you love your sport.
 If you opt for disposable contact lenses too, you can simply pop them in for that game of tennis or rugby and simply throw them away when you’re done.